locationtech/udig-platform/docs/user/en/reference/Project Preferences.rst

 Disable CRS Chooser
 ```````````````````
-In the Map there is an option to choose different :ref:`Coordinate Reference System Display` for the Map.
+In the Map Editor is an option to choose different :ref:`Coordinate Reference System <map_editor_crs_display>` for the Map.
 See
 `EPSG code of default CRS`_ how to set a different default Coordinate Reference System for maps using an EPSG code.

 In case the organization would like to disallow to change CRS, the Preference Constant